“Hexagrammaton,” by Hanuš Seiner. Translated from Czech by Julie Nováková.

 It’s a beautiful story that changes with each reading, with each new interpretation, and it’s an amazing experience.

 Rocket Stack Rank does not recommend.
 While it feels “there are lots of really interesting ideas in here,” overall “The whole story is a confused mess. (…) What really happened here?
 It’s way too long to be this confused.”

-What did you think of “Seven Birthdays”?
-Read the story, and join the discussion in the comments!
+What did you think?
+Read the story, and come discuss with us in the comments!